 15. Kyo Sao Kham Gnum

 Like the previous song, this song is about romance by the Kham Ngum river.
 It must have been poppin' there back in the day, apparently all the pretty bachelorettes were river girls.
-Anyway the song is sung by a famous husband-and-wife duo, who even through she is older than him, they still use Ai (older brother) and nong (younger sister) when referring to each other.
+Anyway, the song is sung by a famous husband-and-wife duo, who despiter her being older than him, they still use Ai (older brother) and nong (younger sister) when referring to each other.
 This might come from the idea that a man is expected to be older/wiser and offer his love as protection.
 Another explanation is perhaps because saying "I love you" straight out in Lao "Koy huk jow" doesn't sounds as flowery as "Ai huk nong/Nong huk ai".